Current Number of NFL Teams

 By the 1960s the majority of households had television sets and many now had a color TV.
 The advancements in broadcasting, along with the boom in advertising revenues, but the Sunday NFL games in a great position to expand viewership and the viability of the professional leagues.

 By 1969, it was already clear the AFL was a competitive league.
 A merger into a single league would be the best solution for owners and the growing fan base.
-When the AFL’s New York Jets won the AFL vs. NFL Championship Game, later to be known as the Super Bowl, the merger was already a certainty.
+When the AFL’s New York Jets won the AFL vs. NFL Championship Game, the merger was already a certainty.
+It would later be known as the Super Bowl.
 This historic first world championship for an AFL team made it clear the leagues were on par in talent.

-The merger of the two leagues was completed in 1970 and the merger set the foundation for the NFL conferences and division structure we have today.
+The merger of the two leagues was completed in 1970.
+It has set the foundation for the NFL conferences and division structure we have today.

-In 1970, ABC sports began televising Monday Night Football which also helped expand public interest in professional football.
+In 1970, ABC sports began televising Monday Night Football.
+This also helped expand public interest in professional football.
 At this point, it was clear the NFL was the number one sports organization in the US.

 NFL and Television

 The NFL and its teams owe its success in popularity largely to television.
-As advancements in television technology, color television, and coverage of regional and national games expanded, so did the popularity of the NFL.
+As advancements in television technology grew, so did the popularity of the NFL.
+The color television and coverage of regional and national games helped too.
 Popularity and television combine to drive advertising revenues that fuel the NFL teams.
-This attracts world-class athletes, training facilities, medical and retirement benefits for players, huge stadiums and thus jobs to the local economy.
+This attracts world-class athletes and training facilities.
+It also brings medical and retirement benefits for players, and huge stadiums.
+Altogether, this leads to more jobs for the local economy.

 The amount of money spent on recent Super Bowl advertising likely exceeds the GNP of a small country.